-This is a country packed with amazing cities, like its bustling capital Tirana or Saranda on the sun-soaked Albanian Riviera.
+This country is packed with incredible cities, like its bustling capital Tirana or Saranda on the sun-soaked Albanian Riviera.
 There are also more than a dozen national parks in Albania, gorgeous places to retreat into nature.

 Located on the coasts of the Adriatic and Ionian Seas, both sub-seas of the much larger Mediterranean Sea, Albanian cooking is representative of the widely revered Mediterranean cuisine.
 This particular cooking style has been recognized as the healthiest diet in the world for years.

 What Is Albanian Food?

-Like the renowned Mediterranean diet, Albanian cuisine is primarily based on healthy ingredients such as vegetables, fruit, fish, and seafood.
+Albanian cuisine is primarily based on healthy ingredients such as vegetables, fruit, fish, and seafood like the renowned Mediterranean diet.
 Olive oil is the most popular—and by far the oldest, dating from Roman times—cooking fat used in traditional Albanian dishes.